goldfishlaser/blog/_posts/2025-05-06-hello-world.md

 ---
 layout: post
-title: "Hello world!"
+title: "New Blog Home"
 date: 2025-05-06
 categories: blog
 ---

 Hello there!
 I'm excited to start this new blog where I plan to discuss my thoughts on technology trends, what I'm learning, and what I'm working on.
+Any posts prior to this one I migrated from my previous blog.

 Lately, most of what I'm working on falls into four buckets:
 * Expanding my technical knowledge - from software documentation to security, DevOps, cloud, and networking